Edmund Kennedy

-Edmund Besley Court Kennedy J. P. (5 September 1818 – December 1848) was an explorer in Australia in the mid-19th century.
+Edmund Besley Court Kennedy (5 September 1818 – December 1848) was an explorer in Australia in the mid-19th century.
 He was the Assistant-Surveyor of New South Wales, working with Sir Thomas Mitchell.
 Kennedy explored the interior of Queensland and northern New South Wales, including the Thomson River, the Barcoo River, Cooper Creek, and Cape York Peninsula.
 He died in December 1848 after being speared by Aboriginal Australians in far north Queensland near Cape York.

 Early life

 Kennedy was born on 5 September 1818 on Guernsey in the Channel Islands to Colonel Thomas Kennedy (British Army) and Mary Ann (Smith) Kennedy.
 He was the sixth born of nine children, comprising five boys and four girls.

 Kennedy was educated at Elizabeth College Guernsey, and expressed an early interest in surveying.
 In 1837 he went to Rio de Janeiro, returning to England in 1838 when the business house in which he worked closed down.
 A naval officer friend of the family, Captain Charles James Tyers, suggested that if Kennedy obtained the necessary qualifications, he would arrange employment for him in Australia.
 During 1839 Kennedy attended lectures in surveying at King's College London, obtaining a certificate from his tutor.

 In November 1839 Kennedy sailed for Sydney in the barque Globe which arrived in March 1840.
 Another family contact Captain Perry, who was deputy to Sir Thomas Mitchell, arranged a position for Kennedy as assistant surveyor in the New South Wales Survey Department after he had passed an examination.
 In August Kennedy was assigned to join Tyers on an overland journey to Melbourne, thence to Portland Bay for survey duties.

 Whilst there, he had a liaison with an Irish convict girl named Margaret Murphy.
 She became pregnant which caused a minor scandal and Kennedy sent her off in a ship to Launceston with £50.
 Kennedy's indiscretion was reported to Superintendent Charles La Trobe and Governor Gipps and he was recalled to Sydney in May 1843 in disgrace.
 Murphy later gave birth to their daughter Eliza, remarried and moved back to Ireland.
 The daughter died at age five.
 Kennedy received praise from Mitchell for his work in Portland and remained employed in the government surveying department in Sydney, but at half-pay.